 RCI-Royal Caribbean International is delaying the inauguration of its newest ship Odyssey of the Seas for 6 months.
 Currently under construction at Meyer Werft Shipyard (Papenburg Germany), the newbuild had been due for delivery in 2020, with the maiden voyage was scheduled for November 5th, out of Port Everglades (Fort Lauderdale, Florida USA).

-The assembly of RCI's second Quantum-Ultra Class liner is proceeding at the German shipyard but has been slowed by the Coronavirus (COVID-19) as well as a couple of minor fires during the fitting out process.
+The assembly of RCI's second Quantum-Ultra Class liner is proceeding at the German shipyard but has been slowed by the pandemic as well as a couple of minor fires during the fitting-out process.

 This week, Meyer Werft released photos showing they were preparing to reposition the cruise ship close to the doors of the drydock building hall, which is the last step before Odyssey OTS leaves the drydock for final fitting out and conveyance on Ems River.

 RCI announced the delay to guests booked on the ship’s fall-winter North America cruises pointing to the impact of the worldwide shipyard and port closures that created delays in the construction schedule and delivery.